 I first had from Chipotle here and most of my Indian friends in the USA will swear by their burritos and tacos.
 I distinctly remember a friendly fight between my friends over a Chipotle.

 I have this habit of visiting Hard rock café at least once in a country when I travel.
 I love their vegetarian burgers and the ambience in Times Square with their décor and signed memorabilia was just awesome.

 The only thing I did not like was a Pretzel.
 It was so salty and dry.
 Maybe I tried the wrong one but I definitely did not like it.
 Also, remember that the food inside the Met museum is so expensive.
 I learnt this the hard way.

 On our last day in Orlando, we were quite late and we reached Disney Downtown around 11 PM.
 We walked around the whole place looking for vegetarian food and the only place open at that time serving vegetarian food was ‘Raglan Road Irish Pub & Restaurant’.
 They had live music playing and that was definitely fun.
 They also had the best Bailey’s ice cream shake I have ever had.

-One thing I do remember was the dinner we had at Radisson hotel in Corning.
-When you combine good food with awesome company, it definitely is unforgettable.
+One thing I do remember was the dinner we had at the Radisson hotel in Corning.
+When you combine good food with an awesome company, it definitely is unforgettable.

 |Ghirardelli Ice Cream, SFO|